 Short for Data Loss Prevention.
 DLP is a set of tools and processes used to ensure that sensitive data is not lost, misused, or accessed by unauthorized users.

-Stands for Demilitarized Zone.
-It is the neutral network that resides between your company’s private network and the Internet, containing asteroids, aliens, and other dangers.
+Stands for the Demilitarized Zone.
+It is the neutral network that resides between your company’s private network and the Internet containing potential dangers.

 A set of platform-as-a-service products that use operating-system-level virtualization to deliver software in packages called containers.

 A file hosting service that offers cloud storage, file synchronization, personal cloud, and client software.
 It is available as a GoAnywhere Cloud Connector.

 Indicates that the AS2 implementation in a certain software package has been tested and approved by the Drummond Group.
 Drummond certification provides a high degree of security assurance and offers compatibility with other applications that send AS2 file transfers.

 A product line of enterprise resource planning and customer relationship management applications created by Microsoft.
 It is available as a GoAnywhere Cloud Connector.

 Short for Electronic Data Interchange.
 It is a flat file format that B2B trading partners use to send and receive business transactions.
 Both parties must agree on a transaction set before files are exchanged.
 Each transaction set corresponds with a number and type of document.

 EDI X12 is an Electronic Data Interchange format based on ASC X12 standards.
 Organizations worldwide use EDI X12 format to exchange data between two or more trading partners.